 Clinical research has shown that Finasteride is an effective hair loss treatment that is safe to use and has few side effects (which are uncommon).

-For the majority of users, Finasteride is extremely safe to take, and will positively benefit the individual.
-However, in very rare circumstances, the use of Finasteride (and other finasteride-based medications) can result in a condition called post finasteride syndrome (or PFS).
+We understand the importance of safety.
+For most individuals, Finasteride is safe and offers positive benefits.
+However, in very rare circumstances, Finasteride (and other finasteride-based medications) can result in post-finasteride syndrome (or PFS).

 It is extremely rare to suffer from this condition, and the vast majority of Finasteride users will only experience very mild side effects, if any at all.

-If you are unsure about taking Finasteride, you can speak to a medical professional who will be able to advise you.
+If you are unsure about taking Finasteride, you can speak to a healthcare professional who will be able to advise you.

-You may have noticed that Finasteride is sometimes available in two different doses: 1mg and 5mg, but what does that mean to you?
+Finasteride is sometimes available in two different doses: 1mg and 5mg, but what does that mean to you?

-You might think that a 5mg dose of Finasteride would be a stronger, more effective way of treating hair loss, but it’s actually used for a completely different condition; Finasteride’s other medical use is to reduce the symptoms of an enlarged prostate gland.
+You might think that a 5mg dose of Finasteride would be a stronger, more effective way of treating hair loss, but it’s actually used for a completely different condition; Finasteride’s other medical use is to reduce the symptoms of an enlarged prostate gland or prostatic hyperplasia.

 The dosage of Finasteride for prostate treatment is higher than the dosage used for hair loss: 5mg is prescribed to men with an enlarged prostate.

-At The Independent Pharmacy, we only provide Finasteride 1mg tablets specifically for treating hair loss and male pattern baldness; we do not currently offer Finasteride 5mg for treating enlarged prostate gland.
+The Independent Pharmacy only provides Finasteride 1mg tablets for treating hair loss and male pattern baldness; we do not currently offer Finasteride 5mg for treating enlarged prostate glands.
 For more information, please go to our Finasteride dosage page.

-If you suffer from hair loss or male pattern baldness and you’re looking for an effective treatment with clinically proven success, then Finasteride is a great option.
+Finasteride works if you suffer from hair loss or male pattern baldness and are looking for an effective treatment with clinically proven success.

-If you encounter any of the side effects of Finasteride that we’ve mentioned above, you should contact your doctor for advice on how to proceed.
+If you encounter any of the side effects of Finasteride that we’ve mentioned above, you should contact your healthcare provider for medical advice on how to proceed.
 They may suggest stopping your course of treatment and trying another type of hair loss medication.